 At Key Stage 4, Years 10 and 11, GCSE students in Art work on three projects over two years.
 The first projects focuses on 'Collections' building practical skills for reference, the second concentrates on their 'Identity' and the final project enables students to practise the exam element by working on titles related to the previous year's exams.
 The work produced by students at this stage is prolific and diverse.
 Students regularly work from observational drawing studies within their projects in order to maintain and improve drawing skills.
 They learn about keywords and specific skills needed to develop techniques.
 Students learn how to produce in depth critical analysis of art work for a greater understanding and begin to select artists of interest.
 The final project is set externally and formulates 40% of the final grade.
 This results in a ten hour practical exam.

-Key Stage 3 students receive thirty minutes homework every lesson (variable depending on the task).
+Key Stage 3 students receive approx an hour per fortnight or half an hour each lesson. (variable depending on the task).

 Books, Equipment, Materials and Resources Recommended/Needed